Weather Update: Monday Morning's Forecast - May 18th, 2020 - WDEF

-Scattered showers and storms will continue for Tuesday with highs much cooler in the low 70s.
-Rain chances will be sticking with us through the whole next work week with cooler temperatures towards the middle of the week.
+Scattered showers and storms will continue for Tuesday, with highs much cooler, dropping in down into the low 70’s.
+The rain chances will be sticking with us through the whole work week with cooler temperatures towards the middle of the week.

 80 & 57 are our seasonal highs and lows.